 CARE is a long-distance project that has been in the works for quite some time.
 This demo is only five minutes long but doesn’t lack substance and it’s a prime example of straightforward youth crew hardcore played from the heart.
 The great artwork and energetic sound of this band remind of Mindset, Praise, Peace, etc. Great stuff!

 2 World of Pleasure

-Composed of Mortality Rate’s singer Jess Nyx and Colter of straight edge metal forces Serration and Rain of Salvation, this three-song demo is an absolute punisher.
+Composed of Mortality Rate’s singer Jess Nyx and Colter of straight edge metal force Serration, this three-song demo is an absolute punisher.

 Those heavy riffs and monstrous breakdowns make you want to annihilate everything in sight, while Jess’ vocals sound like she eats glass and fasteners for lunch every day.
 Her vocal delivery is as brutal as it gets, and they are not fucking around with the lyrics either.

 “It’s time for your extermination!
 Vegan domination!
 Vegan straight edge for fucking ever!“

 Not to be confused with the early ’00s Belgian straight edge band with the same name, this Connecticut youth crew comes ripping through with their classic take on the raw, snotty hardcore sound.